Amounts by Semester

 Law Students Library Fee

-This $125 per semester fee is for Law School students admitted fall 2013, fall 2014, or fall 2015.
-It supplements the declining collections budget for databases and books; provides support for improving patron services and library infrastructure; and provides support to upgrade the facility.
+All law school students pay an additional $125 per semester fee that supplements the declining collections budget for databases and books; provides support for improving patron services and library infrastructure; and provides support to upgrade the facility.

 Living and Learning Communities Fee